oyamist/om-ranger/README.md

-# Hap-eRanger - Haptic Electronic Ranger (Infrared TOF)
+# SightSabre - An Infrared Haptic Ranging Support Wand
-### Range happily with touch-free visual assistance
+### Range happily with a touch-free light sabre
 Support canes used by the blind have a major drawback in that they can whack people from behind unintentionally.
 This is clearly awkward for both the blind and the sighted.

-The Hap-eRanger uses an infrared TOF (Time-of-flight) laser to detect near objects.
+The SightSabre uses an infrared TOF (Time-of-flight) laser to detect near objects.
 Tactile feedback on the range of detected objects is provided by a Linear Resonant Actuator (LRA) haptic device.

-The Hap-eRanger uses [TinyCircuits](https://tinycircuits.com) hardware and is implemented with the [[OMilli]] multi-threaded operating system for microcontrollers.
+The SightSabre uses [TinyCircuits](https://tinycircuits.com) hardware and is implemented with the [[OMilli]] multi-threaded operating system for microcontrollers.